How to Control Temperature on a Charcoal Grill

 How to setup your grill:

-The most common way to setup a grill for long cooks and low temperatures is the minion method.
+The most common way to set up a grill for smoking and low temperatures is the minion method.

 The minion method involves lighting a smaller amount of coals, then adding unlit coal.
 The lit coals then gradually light up the unlit ones.